 - Compliance with state and federal laws

-Internal controls are important because they reduce the risk of fraud, prevent loss of funds and resources, and help to ensure that the district meets its goals as well as operates with integrity.
+Internal controls are important because they reduce the risk of fraud, prevent loss of funds and resources, and help to ensure that the district meets its goals and operates with integrity.
 The Internal Audit Charter provides more detailed descriptions of the work performed by the Internal Audit Department.

 The Internal Auditor reports administratively to the Board of Education and functionally to the Audit Committee.
 This reporting relationship provides the highest level of organizational independence for the internal audit function.